A Pool Maintenance App That Actually Helps

 Water chemistry that makes sense

 The chemistry calculator is completely free.
-No signup walls blocking you from getting the answer you need while you're standing next to the pool.
+No signup walls blocking you from getting the answer you need while you are standing next to the pool.

 Hold your pool company accountable

-If you pay for pool service, you've probably wondered whether they're actually doing a good job.
+If you pay for pool service, you have probably wondered whether they are actually doing a good job.
 Pool Clarity lets you log a reading right after the service tech leaves.
 Check the "post-service reading" box and your result gets tagged as a service visit.

 After a few visits, Pool Clarity grades your pool company A through F based on how often their post-visit readings land in the ideal range.
-You'll know whether your $150/month is buying good water chemistry or just someone scooping leaves.
+You will know whether your $150/month is buying good water chemistry or just someone scooping leaves.

 The trend charts also show service visits as yellow dots, so you can visually compare the readings they leave behind versus your own testing throughout the week.